How to Trust an App on iPhone

 Solution:

-- Restart your iPhone and check again.
+• Restart your iPhone and check again.

-- Update to the latest iOS version.
+• Update to the latest iOS version.

-- Reinstall the app and verify the developer profile.
+• Reinstall the app and verify the developer profile.

 4. App Stops Working After a Few Days

-Cause: Apple has revoked the app’s certificate.
+Cause: Apple has revoked the certificate of the app.

 Solution: